ajahne/blog/_drafts/2020-4-18-the-first-90-days-chapter-notes.md

 - Make sure to create virtuous cycles
 - Transition failures happen because new leaders either misunderstand the essential demands of the situation or lack the skill and flexibility to adapt to them.
   - The key, then, is to match your strategy to the situation.
-- There are 10 key tasks (e.g. each chapter)
 - The first step is to diagnose the type of transitions you are going through - most leaders experience multiple transitions in parallel
   - For example, I am currently starting a new job, living through a pandemic, and preparing to be a father as my wife is pregnant
 - Spend time learning about the organization.
   - 90 day mark can start as soon as you learn you’re being considered for a new role
-- Start planning what you want to accomplish and by when
+- **Start planning what you want to accomplish and by when**
   - Plan the first day, week, month, months, 90 days
-- Identify the transition risks you face, e.g.: moving to a new company, taking on a cross-functional leadership position for the first time, moving to a new industry or profession, etc.
+- **Identify the transition risks you face**, e.g.: moving to a new company, taking on a cross-functional leadership position for the first time, moving to a new industry or profession, etc.
 - Every new leader needs to quickly:
   - Become familiar with the new organization
   - Secure early wins